yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * In complex applications (particularly application servers) with multiple classloaders, making those classloaders parallel-capable can solve issues where they are bottlenecked on the system or bootclass classloader.
     * Applications that do a lot of classloading through a single classloader in a single thread may benefit from disabling the parallelcapable feature of Java 7.
   * Random Numbers
-    * Java’s default Random class is expensive to initialize, but once initialized, it can be reused.
+    * Java's default Random class is expensive to initialize, but once initialized, it can be reused.
     * In multithreaded code, the ThreadLocalRandom class is preferred.
     * The SecureRandom class will show arbitrary, completely random performance.
 Performance tests on code using that class must be carefully planned.
   * JNI